 SHOULD girls be allowed to follow the same curriculum and take the same exams as boys, or would they buckle under the pressure?

-In a paper discussing the Schools Inquiry Commission of 1868 south of the border, the first systematic comparison of girls' and boys' performance, researcher Michele Cohen relates how public officials tried to understand the "mental differences" between the sexes.
+In a paper discussing the Schools Inquiry Commission of 1868, the first official and systematic comparison of girls' and boys' school performance, researcher Michele Cohen relates how public officials tried to understand the "mental differences" between the sexes.

 The commission, described by scholars as the "opening of a new epoch" in girls' education, found girls were better than boys at spelling, reading, writing from dictation, mastering facts from history and geography, and at English composition.

 "They excel in descriptions of characters and events" and "show less mental confusion about events", says the commission.

 It found boys were better than girls at translation, analysis, parsing, arithmetic, algebra and Euclidian geometry.
 Differences in performance were related to "characteristic mental differences" between the sexes.